-Something magical happens when you travel.
-Whether you’re exploring a hidden cove, a dazzling city or a vibrant jungle, getting away can create an invigorating shift in your headspace.
+Travelling really does bring out the best in us, whether you’re exploring a hidden cove, a dazzling city or a vibrant jungle, getting away can create an invigorating shift in your headspace.
 Sometimes, all you need is an escape to see things clearly.

-Why do we wanderlust?
+Why do we want to travel?

 “Even though we have evolved, that innate desire to wander the lands is still embedded deeply in our psyche.
 Humans are also curious by nature, and travel lends itself to new experiences to grow.”

 Experiences are precious to us, and collecting them can be revitalising.
-Psychological research has shown that spending money on experiences makes us happier than spending it on material goods.
+Research has shown that spending money on experiences makes us happier than spending it on material goods.
 And because so many of us are getting out there and exploring different places, hearing each other’s stories can fuel the desire even more.

 “Travel is so commonplace now it's considered the norm, so many of us feel like we're actually missing out if we don't incorporate travel into our yearly plans,” Bagley-Jones says.